ibm-cloud-docs/account/iam-access-report.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # Auditing access to resources
 {: #access-report}

 If you want to determine which users, access groups, service IDs, and services can access a specific resource, you can download a report from the Resource list in your account.
 {: shortdesc}

 The report includes details about the selected resource.
 It doesn't include details about its subresources.
 However, the access that is listed in the report might extend to the subresources.